 Most modifications won’t increase your premium by more than 5%, but alterations in particular that increase price include:

 A good way to limit the cost of your insurance premium is to set up an ‘agreed value policy’ whereby you agree the value of your bike with the insurer.
-Modifications can increase the value of a bike, especially if it is a classic bike and becomes worth more over time.
-But by agreeing the bike’s value with the insurer early on, you are setting your premium to a benchmark, which will not increase.
+Modifications can increase the value of a bike, especially if it is a Add Security & Safety Features to reduce the cost of Modified Bike Insurance

 Some modifications will not increase the cost of your Modified Bike Insurance, particularly if they are safety-enhancing features.
 Adding things like frame sliders and crash bobbins to your vehicle will be more costly to replace but will limit damage to the driver and bike in the event of an accident.